AoifeHughes/LLM-Repo-Reviewer/README.md

 ## Tools Available to AI

-The enhanced version provides the AI with system tools:
+The AI has access to system tools:

 1. **find_files**: Search for files by name pattern
 2. **grep_content**: Search file contents with regex